naka5419/freemarket_sample_51_d_/README.md

 ### Association
 - has_many :comments
-- has_many :categories, through: :products-categories
+- has_many :categories, through: :product-categories
 - has_many :trade_messages
 - has_many :likes
 - belongs_to :bland
 - belongs_to :buyer, class_name: "User"
 - belongs_to :seller, class_name: "User"
+- has_many :images
+- belongs_to :sizey
+- has_many :evaluations

 ## imagesテーブル
 |Column|Type|Options|